 While a tool like Git provides the core version control by tracking the history of code changes, the PR itself is a mechanism offered by hosting platforms like GitHub, GitLab, and Bitbucket.
 A developer opens a PR to propose that a set of completed changes, made on a separate branch, is ready to be merged into the main codebase.

-This request initiates a formal process for team code review, providing a dedicated space for discussion, feedback, and quality checks before the new code is integrated.
+This request initiates a formal process team code review providing a dedicated space for discussion, feedback, and quality checks before the new code is integrated.
 On GitLab, this same concept is called a "Merge Request.".

 Why the Term “Pull Request”?